The effective energy of a lattice metamaterial: Introduction

 As already mentioned earlier, a mechanical system with a mechanism will typically also have soft modes.
 To explain, let us continue our focus on the Kagome metamaterial.
 It has a soft mode taking the rectangular reference domain shown in \cref{fig:modulation}(a) to the sector of an annulus shown in \cref{fig:modulation}(b).
 Microscopically, the associated deformation uses the one-parameter family of mechanisms illustrated in \cref{fig:kagome-one-periodic}.
 Since the value of the parameter varies macroscopically, the deformation shown in \cref{fig:modulation}(b) is not a mechanism.
 However, the strain in each spring tends to zero in the limit as the ratio between the microscopic and macroscopic length scales tends to zero.
 As a result, the elastic energy of the soft mode is very small as one approaches the continuum limit.

 It is natural to ask which macroscopic deformations can be accommodated by modulating the mechanism as in \cref{fig:modulation}(b).
 The answer lies beyond the scope of the present paper, but let us briefly discuss it anyway.
-To be realizable this way (with no overlapping of the triangles), the macroscopic deformation $u(x)$ should be a compressive conformal map (that is, $Du(x) = c(x) R(x)$ where $c(x)$ is scalar-valued and $R(x)$ takes values in $SO(2)$, with $1/2 < c(x) < 1$).
+To be realizable this way, the macroscopic deformation $u(x)$ should be a compressive conformal map (that is, its deformation gradient should have the form $c(x) R(x)$ where $c(x)$ is scalar-valued and $R(x)$ takes values in $SO(2)$, with $0 \leq c(x) \leq 1$).
 Given such $u$, the process by which one gets an associated soft mode is discussed in \cite{czajkowski2022conformal}; an explanation why there are no other soft modes will be given in \cite{liforthcoming}.
 We note in passing that the Kagome metamaterial has \textit{many} periodic mechanisms \cite{kapko2009collapse} (indeed, infinitely many \cite{li2023some}), and a soft mode can be obtained by modulating any of them.
 Thus the microscopic character of a soft mode is far from unique.
 This is illustrated by \cref{fig:modulation}(c), which achieves the same macroscopic deformation as \cref{fig:modulation}(b) by modulating a different periodic mechanism.